exiang/ajax-survey/README.md

 a proof of concept on mini survey system using ajax connection. survey data are stored in xml form inside backend/data and then rendered by frontend js into html.

 ## Notes:
-  - This is not a completed application
+  - This is an inprogress work at very initial stage
+  - It only demo the rendering of survey into html